 Need-based financial aid awarded by Colgate is considered supplemental to the resources of the family, including the student.
-Colgate does not offer financial assistance based on students having voluntarily declared themselves independent of their parents, or in cases where parents are unwilling to financially support their child at Colgate.
+Colgate does not offer financial assistance based on students having voluntarily declared themselves independent of their parents, nor are we able to offer additional assistance if parents are unwilling to financially support their child at Colgate.
 It is anticipated that a student who matriculated as a dependent student will remain dependent for financial aid purposes throughout their enrollment at Colgate.

 Colgate Grant eligibility is calculated using the CSS Profile.
-Eligibility for federal student aid is determined by the FAFSA (Free Application for Federal Student Aid).
-Both applications take into consideration a family's total income and assets, and then account for allowances for certain non-discretionary expenses such as taxes paid, household maintenance, and standard living expenses for the size of the parents' household.
-A portion of the remaining financial resources, after accounting for non-discretionary expenses, is used to calculate the parent contribution.
+Eligibility for federal student aid is determined from the FAFSA (Free Application for Federal Student Aid).
+Both applications take into consideration a family's total income and assets, and then account for allowances for certain nondiscretionary expenses such as taxes paid, household maintenance, and standard living expenses for the size of the parents' household.
+A portion of the remaining financial resources, after accounting for nondiscretionary expenses, is used to calculate the parent contribution.